wilburc/wilburc.github.io/_portfolio/ankishare.md

 \**While we did mention the “best card” algorithm to students, none expressed a strong interest in it.
 However, in an effort to please our client, we went with it anyway.*

 ### “Best Card”
  At the beginning of the project, we had identified that the technical skill amongst our team was not very strong.
-However, we were still naīve (“optimistic”) enough to entertain ideas regarding techniques such as image-recognition and machine learning.
+However, we were still naïve (“optimistic”) enough to entertain ideas regarding techniques such as image-recognition and machine learning.

 Our client suggested grouping all similar/redundant cards together, and figuring out how to identify the best card for each group, aggregating all of *these* cards into the so-called “master deck.”